HomeMy WebLinkAboutcoa.lu.sp.Clarks Market.A0687C/z.-A'.s /Mcrr,4le f )137-073-51-60I

 that no new employees will result from the expansion.

-circulation for service vehicles has been identified as a problem
+Circulation for service vehicles has been identified as a problem

 for the current level of Clark's operation.
 Service vehicles